-So you have decided that you want to earn your Ph.D. abroad, but with so many reputable programs available in the United States, how do you choose which graduate program is best for you?
+So you have decided that you want to earn your Ph.D. abroad.
+With so many reputable graduate programs available in the United States, how do you choose which one is right for you?

 The best way to narrow down your list is through a little advanced research that compares what you want in a program with what a program has to offer:

 Another way to narrow down your choices is to consider the following question: do the program/school’s graduates have careers that I would like to have?

-Often, programs will disclose the jobs that their graduates went on to take, and the careers that they hold currently.
+Often, programs will disclose the jobs that their graduates accepted shortly after graduation as well as the careers they hold currently.
 This can be a good indicator of how well their degree and training prepared them to enter the field.

 It is important to note the application deadlines so that all your materials are submitted in a timely manner.

-The Test of English as a Foreign Language, or TOEFL, and the International English Language Testing System (IELTS) evaluates student’s proficiency in four areas of English language skills — reading, writing,
+The Test of English as a Foreign Language, or TOEFL, and the International English Language Testing System (IELTS) evaluate students’ proficiency in four areas of English language skills — reading, writing, listening, and speaking.

-Here are 6 Helpful Tips for the TOEFL/IELTS:
+Here are six helpful tips for the IELTS/TOEFL

-Students will be asked a series of questions and they will record their answers.
-Students can practice as many times as they want, but they are only allowed one chance to record final answers to questions.
-Students will be asked one randomized question from each of the following three categories:
+Students will be asked to record their answer to just one question.
+Students can practice as many times as they want, but they are only allowed two chances to record their final answers.
+Students will be asked one randomized question from one of the following three categories:

 Unofficial transcripts are accepted during the application phase for applicants applying to Dedman College of Humanities and Sciences or the Lyle School of Engineering.
 Upon admission to SMU, you will need to send official transcripts, certified and translated if from a foreign institution, directly from each school of higher education you attended.
 Applicants applying to the Meadows School of the Arts or Simmons School of Education and Human Development must provide official transcripts at the time of application.